 Varicose veins tend to get worse over time.
 Taking self-care steps can help relieve achiness and pain, keep varicose veins from getting worse, and prevent more serious problems.

-Call for an appointment with your health care provider if:
+Call your health care provider if:

 Freischlag JA, Heller JA.
 Venous disease.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 65.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 65.

 Nijsten T, van den Bos RR, Goldman MP, et al. Minimally invasive techniques in the treatment of saphenous varicose veins.
 J Am Acad Dermatol.
 2009;60:110-119.

-Updated by: Neil Grossman, MD, MetroWest Radiology Associates, Framingham, MA.
+Updated by: Deepak Sudheendra, MD, Assistant Professor of Interventional Radiology & Surgery, Hospital of the University of Pennsylvania, Philadelphia, PA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.